scipy-conference/scipy_proceedings/papers/paul_miles/paul_miles.rst

 .. class:: abstract

-   Metropolis algorithms have greatly expanded our ability to estimate parameter distributions.
-In this paper we introduce pymcmcstat, which utilizes the Delayed Rejection Adaptive Metropolis (DRAM) algorithm to perform Markov Chain Monte Carlo (MCMC) simulations.
-The user interface provides a straight forward environment for experienced and new Python users to quickly compare their models with data.
-Furthermore, the package provides a wide variety of diagnostic tools for visualizing uncertainty propagation.
+   A Bayesian approach to solving inverse problems provides insight regarding model limitations as well as the underlying model and observation uncertainty.
+In this paper we introduce pymcmcstat, which provides a wide variety of tools for estimating unknown parameter distributions.
+For scientists and engineers familiar with least-squares optimization, this package provides a similar interface from which to expand their analysis to a Bayesian framework.
 This package has been utilized in a wide array of scientific and engineering problems, including radiation source localization and constitutive model development of smart material systems.

 .. class:: keywords